 Many of the Metroid games are very special to me personally for the memories of playing them with friends throughout my life. (my groomsmen and I even beat Super Metroid a few nights before my wedding!).
 I’ve finished my favorite games in the series an insane amount of times, and could write about them all day.
 But I’ll try to be as objective as I can and rank them based on how they hold up today!
-For those of you going into Metroid Dread as a new fan, check out my “Metroid Primer” post of games to play before it releases. (if you stick with this list, you can jump to #5, but you’ll need some eBay tips or a functioning Wii U to access all the titles cheaply) Okay, let’s get into ranking the Metroid games!
+If you’re brand new to the Metroid series, check out my “Metroid Primer” post for an intro to the lore and my suggested games to play. (if you stick with this list, you can jump to #6, but you’ll need some eBay tips or a functioning Wii U to access all the titles cheaply) Okay, let’s get into ranking the Metroid games!

 This post may contain affiliate links

 I honestly don’t think there’s such thing as a “bad” Metroid game.
 There are simply some that have some gameplay or story oddities, or haven’t aged well mechanically.
 Metroid Prime: Hunters sort of falls into all of these categories!
 Released between the first two mainline Prime titles, this first-person entry just doesn’t stand out anymore.
 The graphics and design (and thus the atmosphere) of the game are pretty crude on DS hardware.
 Controls are fiddly and difficult, especially when aiming (remember how Nintendo wanted us to use that thumb stylus?).
 And while the plot is serviceable, it’s a bit derivative of the first Prime game, and the Alimbic race too similar to the Chozo.
 It was neat to see the game running on the DS when it released, but Hunters isn’t much fun to play today.